kapriberg/terraform-aws-ec2-ami-backup/README.md

 File a GitHub [issue](https://github.com/cloudposse/terraform-aws-ec2-ami-backup/issues), send us an [email][email] or join our [Slack Community][slack].

-## Commerical Support
+## Commercial Support

 Work directly with our team of DevOps experts via email, slack, and video conferencing.

-We provide *commercial support* for all of our [Open Source][github] projects.
-As a *Dedicated Support* customer, you have access to our team of subject matter experts at a fraction of the cost of a fulltime engineer.
+We provide [*commercial support*][commercial_support] for all of our [Open Source][github] projects.
+As a *Dedicated Support* customer, you have access to our team of subject matter experts at a fraction of the cost of a full-time engineer.

 [![E-Mail](https://img.shields.io/badge/email-hello@cloudposse.com-blue.svg)](mailto:hello@cloudposse.com)